nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 ```

 `Let` is slightly trickier, but perfectly manageable.
 Given a `name`, a `value` and a `body`, we need to:
-- interpret the `value` in the current environment.
+- interpret `value` in the current environment.
 - bind it to `name`, thus producing a new environment.
 - interpret `body` in that new environment.